Ai-Khanoum: Location and layout

 The city of Ai-Khanoum was founded at the southwest corner of a plain in the region of Bactria, at the confluence of the Oxus (modern Amu Darya) and Kokcha rivers.
 The plain, which covered an area of around 300 km2, was triangular, being bounded by the rivers on two sides and the mountains of the eastern Hindu Kush on the third.
 The loess soil of the plain was naturally suitable for agriculture; the proximity to the rivers allowed for the construction of irrigation canals; and the nearby highlands provided herders with large areas of summer pasturage.
-The area was also rich in minerals: mines on the upper Kokcha in Badakshan were the only sources of lapis lazuli in the world, as well as producing copper, iron, lead, and rubies.
-The city was 10 km downstream from the confluence of the Oxus and Qizilsu, a tributary whose valley provided access to the mineral-rich Western Pamirs and Chinese Turkestan, but also formed a natural corridor for any potential northern invaders.
+The area was also rich in minerals: mines on the upper Kokcha in Badakshan were the only sources of lapis lazuli in the world, also producing copper, iron, lead, and rubies.
+The city was 10 km downstream from the confluence of the Oxus and Qizilsu, a tributary whose valley provided access to the mineral-rich Western Pamirs and Chinese Turkestan, but which also formed a natural corridor for any potential northern invaders.
 Ai-Khanoum therefore served as a strategically important bulwark, despite not controlling a major crossing of the Oxus or any other large trade route.

 Reflecting the city's strategic importance, its founders built Ai-Khanoum to a high defensive standard.
-To the south and west lay the Kokcha and Oxus, respectively – both riverbanks were steep cliffs more than 20 m high, which presented a challenge to any amphibious assault.
+To the south and west lay the Kokcha and Oxus, respectively—both riverbanks were steep cliffs more than 20 m high, which presented a challenge to any amphibious assault.
 Meanwhile, any eastward approach was protected by a natural acropolis, around 60 m in height, which stretched about 2 km north from the Kokcha.
-This plateau also included a small citadel at its southeast corner – protected by the 80 m-high cliffs on two sides, and a small moat on the third; this 150 by 100 m fort served as the defensive headquarters of Ai-Khanoum.
+This plateau also included a small citadel at its southeast corner—protected by the 80 m-high cliffs on two sides and a small moat on the third, this 150 by 100 m fort served as the defensive headquarters of Ai-Khanoum.